kellyerogers/fintech-unit-21-homework-puppercoin-crowdsale/README.md

  [PupperCoin.sol](https://ipfs.io/ipfs/QmVSVSkq6LByfMkisBbhzitAcTDnMAgYc4EGMEhGtEnMJd)

  [Crowdsale.sol](https://ipfs.io/ipfs/QmNPrJ4MWKUAWzKXpUqeyKRUfosaoANZAqXgvepdrCwZAG)

  Feel free to open them in remix and try this as I go along.

 The PupperCoinSaleDeployer.sol contract deployment
 - It was deployed on the Kovan Test Network
-- - You can do it on your local netowkr with Ethereum Accounts from Granache that have test ETH loaded)
+- - You can do it on your local network with Ethereum Accounts from Granache that have test ETH loaded)
 - Environment: WebInject3
 - This account was used to deploy the PuppercoinSaleDeployer.sol contract: MetaMask Account 1 0x1d92D60Ab708957212849F15cfDAf12C080f7b1D
 - The name is: Pupper Coin Sale Deployer